ahmadpromax/Dns_Fighter/README.md

 Then follow the prompts:

-- Choose domain source (use existing categories or add new domains manually).
+- Choose domain source (existing categories or manual entry)
-- Pick up to 4 DNS resolvers.
+- Pick up to 4 DNS resolvers
-- Set timeout (1‑5 seconds, default 2).
+- Set timeout (1‑5 seconds, default 2)
-- Enable/disable ping check and Auto‑Update.
+- Enable/disable ping check and Auto‑Update

-After the main comparison table appears, you can:
+After the comparison table appears:

-- Enter a **number** to use that resolver’s results for **all** domains.
+- Enter a **number** to use that resolver for **all** domains
-- Enter **`p`** to pick per domain individually.
+- Enter **`p`** to pick per domain individually
-- Enter **`c`** to use the **consensus** (the IP that appears most often across all selected DNS servers) per domain.
+- Enter **`c`** to use consensus (most frequent IP)
-- Enter **`a`** to run the **advanced reachability test** (protocol checks) on a specific resolver.
+- Enter **`a`** to run **advanced reachability test**

 ### 2️⃣ Advanced Reachability Test

-Once you select `a` and choose a resolver, DNS Fighter will:
+Select `a`, choose a resolver, and DNS Fighter will:

-- Test each resolved IP against 7 protocols.
+- Test each IP against 7 protocols
-- Show a separate table with ✓ / ✗.
+- Show a table with ✓ / ✗
-- Ask you which protocols must succeed.
+- Ask which protocols must succeed
-- **Only keep domains that pass all selected protocols** – then save them.
+- **Only keep domains that pass all selected protocols** – then save them

 ### 3️⃣ Auto‑Update Mode

-When you enable Auto‑Update, the script:
+When you enable Auto‑Update:

-- Runs interactively once to let you choose a resolver (or consensus).
+- Runs once interactively to let you choose a resolver (or consensus)
-- Saves your choice into `last_resolver.txt`.
+- Saves your choice to `last_resolver.txt`
-- Then **enters an infinite loop** and updates the hosts file every X hours **without asking any further questions** – exactly repeating your previous selection.
+- Then updates the hosts file every X hours **without further questions**

 ### 4️⃣ Non‑Interactive Mode (for automation)